 Choosing the right travel luggage lock for an upcoming trip isn’t as simple as you would think

-With the advent of low-cost airlines, travel is more accessible than ever before.
-As the number of travellers increase, so does the opportunity for property theft in airports, trains, and even hotels.
+Travel is on the rise again, and as the number of travellers increases, so does the opportunity for property theft in airports, trains, and even hotels.

 Keeping Up With Airport Security Regulations

-We are also travelling in an age where security in airports and train stations is at an all-time high.
-As we try to protect our belongings when we travel, we also have to comply with ever-changing rules regarding security.
+We also travel in an age where security in airports and train stations is at an all-time high.
+As we try to protect our belongings when we travel, we must also comply with ever-changing security rules.

 While travel luggage locks are not the be-all and end-all in protecting your belongings, a good locking system for your luggage can go a long way to being a significant deterrent to thieves.